Mike Tramp: 2020–2022

-2021
+The collection was issued on double vinyl and double CD and included 16 songs from his solo career alongside four new tracks, including "Take Me Away".

-In February 2021, Mike Tramp released a brand new single, "Everything Is Alright", as his entry into the Eurovision Song Contest representing Denmark.
+In February 2021, Tramp released a brand new single, "Everything Is Alright", as his entry into the Eurovision Song Contest representing Denmark.
 The song is up against seven other entries, and the winner will be chosen at the Dansk Melodi Grand Prix on 6 March.
 The Eurovision Song Contest finals will take place in Rotterdam, Netherlands in May.
-Mike Tramp also released the official music video for "Everything Is Alright" on 18 February 2021 and another compilation album also titled "Everything Is Alright" in May 2021 featuring the single plus the nine best tracks from Trampthology on a single disc release.
+Tramp also released the official music video for "Everything Is Alright" on 18 February 2021 and another compilation album also titled "Everything Is Alright" in May 2021 featuring the single plus the nine best tracks from Trampthology on a single disc release.

-2022: Danish Album

-In the new year, Mike Tramp released a new single, "You Only Get To Do It Once", on 7 January.
+In the new year 2022, Tramp released a new single, "You Only Get To Do It Once", on 7 January.
 An autobiographic reflection the song was created exclusively for Trampthology.com, the website was closed later on.

-In September 2022, Mike Tramp for the first time in his career released a full set of songs sung entirely in Danish on his new album "For Første Gang" followed by danish tour in fall.
+In September 2022, Tramp for the first time in his career released a full set of songs sung entirely in Danish on his new album "For Første Gang" followed by danish tour in fall.
 The album features music videos for the three singles released: "Min By", "For Første Gang For Altid" and "Vejkort".

-In October, Mike Tramp announced he would be touring Europe and the USA in 2023 and released another single, "What You Got Left", featuring a video directed by his son.
+In October, Tramp announced he would be touring Europe and the US in 2023 and released another single, "What You Got Left", featuring a video directed by his son.
 The song features ex White Lion Bassist James Lomenzo.

-2023–present: Songs of White Lion
+2023: Songs of White Lion

-In 2023 Mike Tramp announced bringing his version of White Lion back with the upcoming release of Songs of White Lion, via Frontiers Music Srl on April 14, 2023.
+In 2023, Tramp announced bringing his version of White Lion back with the upcoming release of Songs of White Lion, via Frontiers Music Srl on 14 April 2023.
 As the title implies, the new album sees Tramp re-imagining select cuts from White Lion's catalog.
 A re-recorded "Cry for Freedom" was released as the first single, followed by a reworked take on "Little Fighter".

-Mike Tramp announced a USA tour from May to June with guitarist Marcus Nand who is also the guitar player on Songs of White Lion.
-Mike Tramp also played many summer festivals in Europe with full band including Sweden Rock Festival, Zurbarán Rock Burgos, Leyendas Del Rock, Jailbreak Festival, Bandit Rock Festival, Paddy Rock Festival, Indoor Summer Festival in Hamburg and Raismes Fest in France.
+Tramp announced a US tour from May to June with guitarist Marcus Nand who is also the guitar player on Songs of White Lion.
+Tramp also played many summer festivals in Europe with full band including Sweden Rock Festival, Zurbarán Rock Burgos, Leyendas Del Rock, Jailbreak Festival, Bandit Rock Festival, Paddy Rock Festival, Indoor Summer Festival in Hamburg and Raismes Fest in France.
 Followed by a tour in UK with Marcus Nand.

 The Europe dates also included a concert at the Matrix in Bochum, Germany.

-After the European dates another USA full band tour was announced from September to October.
-Mike Tramp also supported 'Accept (band)' on the Hamburg and Köln dates in December, leading to the final date in Amager Bio in Copenhagen.
+After the European dates another US full band tour was announced from September to October.
+Tramp also supported 'Accept (band)' on the Hamburg and Köln dates in December, leading to the final date in Amager Bio in Copenhagen.